Trying to find the best automatic turntable in the market today? Sick and tired of the inconvenience of your manual turntable?

 This is certainly the most expensive turntable listed here.
 Though it is an expense that you can really feel in the build quality and attention to detail that has gone into each facet.

-- The sound response and playback are pretty exemplary for an automatic turntable.
+- The sound response and playback are pretty exemplary for the best automatic turntable.
 You are scarcely going to find a better-equipped automatic turntable anywhere else without forking out a serious amount more cash.

 - Comes equipped with a high-end cartridge.
 One that is going to be able to deliver just about every facet of the music that you greet it with.